Arkaaito/mentor_encyclopedia/all_things_forum_mentors/pedagogy.md

 ### Project and Quiz questions

 These questions relate to specific implementations of a concept the student has learned.
 You should help guide students to the right answer and explain what necessary steps to take in order to implement the task that you want the student to do.
-You should not share any direct Alteryx workflows or code that a student can copy; try to explain the process in plain English and avoid doing the work for the student.
+You should not share any direct workflows or code that a student can copy; try to explain the process in plain English and avoid doing the work for the student.

 It’s very important that we act as guides and help them solve the problem.